algosup/2023-2024-project-3-virtual-processor-team-4/documents/functional/functional_specification.md

 Here is an example of an input file using our Assembly code:

 ```
-xor r0 r0
-addi r0 r0 3
+set r0 3
 mul r0 r0
 subi r0 1
 ```

-Launching a program following the steps given above would look as follows:
+Launching the program above would look as follows:

 ![Program launch on command line](./pictures/launch_program.png)